-On Mercedes models there is a direct to tank fill valve.
+On Mercedes and Ford Transit models there is a direct to tank fill valve.
 The direct fill valve is located behind the driver side running board.

-On Ford models there is a remote fill port located behind the side entrance door on the passenger side of the motor home.
+On Ford E-450 models there is a remote fill port located behind the side entrance door on the passenger side of the motor home.
 There is a remote fill switch located below the remote fill port.
 Push the remote fill switch handle in for filling only, and pull out for normal operation.
 The remote fill switch requires constant power while pulled to the "out" (on) position.
 While your vehicle is stored it is recommended to push the remote fill switch "in" (to the off position) so the auxiliary batteries will not be drained.
 The switch is designed to meet safety requirements which state that the power must be off when filling the tank.

-These instructions are provided as a general guideline only.
-Your L.P.
-Gas Tank should only be filled by a qualified Propane Salesperson.
+These instructions are proving a qualified Propane Salesperson.
 Injury or death could occur if safety precautions are not followed.
 Turn off all LPG appliances and exit the vehicle when filling the tank.